-As of June 30, 2023, and December 31, 2022 September 30, 2023, the Company's Remaining Performance Obligation (RPO) was \$1.87 million, of which \$0.10 million is held as deferred revenue and \$1.77 million is related to other non-cancelable contracted amounts.
-The Company did expects approximately 34% of the RPO to be recognized as revenue in the twelve months ending September 30, 2024 based on contractual commitments and expected usage patterns.
+As of September 30, 2023 March 31, 2024, the Company's Remaining Performance Obligation (RPO) was \$1.87 million \$4.03 million, of which \$0.10 million \$0.31 million is held as deferred revenue and \$1.77 million \$3.73 million is related to other non-cancelable non-cancellable contracted amounts.
+The Company expects approximately 34% 40% of the RPO to be recognized as revenue in over the next twelve months ending September 30, 2024 March 31, 2025 based on contractual commitments and expected usage patterns.
 However, the amount and timing of revenue recognition are generally dependent upon customers' future consumption, which is inherently variable at customers' discretion.
-Furthermore, the Company does not have any historical information to estimate the recognition of revenue due to its current operations and has approximated such amount based on discussions with the contracted parties.
+Furthermore, the Company does not have historical information to estimate the recognition of revenue due to its current operations and has approximated such amount based on discussions with the contracted parties.

 Deferred Contract Costs - We defer the portion of sales commission that is considered a cost of obtaining a new contract with a customer and amortize these deferred costs over the period of benefit.
 We expense the remaining sales commissions as incurred.
-The following table summarizes deferred contract costs cost activity for fees payable, the nine months ended September 30, 2023:
+The following table summarizes deferred contract cost activity for the nine three months ended September 30, 2023 March 31, 2024: